 Field trips are defined under four classes:

-Class I – Class I field trips are on-campus activities extending outside the assigned classroom(s) but limited to the boundaries of the college campus (Authorization – First line administrator or other designated administrator).
+Class I – Class I field trips are on-campus activities extending outside the assigned classroom(s) but limited to the boundaries of the college campus.

 Class II and III – Class II field trips are in-district activities conducted off campus but limited by the boundaries of the Chabot-Las Positas Community College District (Authorization – President of the College or designee).